alexanderkoller/pergamon/README.md

 ## Example

-The following piece of code typesets a bibliography using #bibtypst.
+The following piece of code typesets a bibliography using Pergamon.

   ```typ
 #import "@preview/pergamon:0.1.0": *